 Technology.
 Expertise.
 Compassion.
 Convenience.

-Imaging provides a non-invasive and painless way of visualizing tissues and organs in the body so that abnormalities can be identified.
-There are many different techniques for generating images.
-Some techniques utilized for detecting or diagnosing cancer including:
+Diagnostic Imaging is an important part of cancer care.
+Imaging is a non-invasive and painless way of visualizing tissues and organs in the body so that abnormalities can be identified.
+For those who are being treated, imaging allows us to see if a patient's therapy is working.
+There are many different techniques for generating images used for detecting or diagnosing cancer.

 New Mexico Cancer Center offers imaging, MRI, CT, and PET, for convenience, lower cost and faster results.